petergalati/aardvark/README.md

 Aardvark is a fact-checking and opinion aggregation platform designed to help users validate claims, discuss statements, and gain insights from community perspectives.
 With the Aardvark Chrome Extension, users can highlight and comment on text across any website.
-The platform's backend then uses AI to analyze and summarize the community's opinions, providing real-time insights into contested or frequently discussed statements.
+The platform's backend then uses AI to analyse and summarise the community's opinions, providing real-time insights into contested or frequently discussed statements.

 ![Output Claim](res/output_claim.png)